voedger/voedger-internals/rsch/20241115-temp-blobs-uuid/README.md

 #### Definitions:

-- **GUID/UUID**: A 128-bit value used for unique identification, often with certain bits reserved for version and variant information.
+- **GUID/UUID**: A 128-bit identifier used for uniquely identifying objects or records, typically including bits reserved for version and variant information
-- **CSPRNG**: Cryptographically Secure Pseudorandom Number Generator, which produces unpredictable and secure random numbers.
+- **CSPRNG (Cryptographically Secure Pseudorandom Number Generator)**: A type of random number generator that provides cryptographic-level unpredictability and resistance to prediction or reverse-engineering

 #### Comparison of Uniqueness and Security: